 - Open the Alex smartphone app or visit alexa.amazon.com

 - Tap on the menu icon in the top-left corner

 - Scroll down and tap on Voice Purchasing

 Here you can switch on purchasing by voice if you haven't already, and create the all-important four-digit PIN.
 Once you have done that, tap on the 'Save Changes' button.

 Not to be outdone by Amazon's online shopping abilities, Google has its own service with Assistant on the Home and Nest smart speakers and displays.
 This works by using the company's pre-existing Google Express shopping platform.

 Available across much of the US — minus Hawaii and Alaska — Google Express is an online shopping service for Google customers with free delivery for orders over $35.
 Both Walmart and Target offer their goods through Google Express, meaning there is a wide selection of household items to browse and purchase, plus electronics like games consoles, iPads, headphones and smart home devices.

-However, in a bid to prevent expensive accidental orders, purchases made by voice can only cost between $3.99 and $100, pre-tax.
+However, in a bid to prevent expensive accidental orders, purchases made by speaking to the Google Assistant can only cost between $3.99 and $100, pre-tax.
 Items unavailable for voice shopping also include fresh produce, perishables and furniture.

 How to switch on voice shopping with Google Home